Registration

 7. Select Submit Changes to save the requested classes or to determine if registration restrictions exist.
 Submitting changes will add charges if classes have started.

-8. Select Return to SJC Homepage.
+8. Select Return to Menu.

-10. Print the schedule and/or payment confirmation before exiting SOS, and carefully check that it is correct.
+10. Print the schedule and/or payment confirmation before exiting My San Jac Portal, and carefully check that it is correct.
 Late changes result in additional charges.
 Students who change their minds about one or more courses should drop the unwanted classes prior to the first day of class to ensure a 100 percent refund of charges.
 Once a student has registered and paid, they are officially enrolled and subject to College regulations concerning withdrawal and refunds.
 This will not relieve the student of legal financial obligations for their enrollment nor does it constitute withdrawal from classes.

 • Check registration status,